 Almost half of all women will, at some point in their lives, experience some form of hair loss but there is no official figure for female pattern baldness specifically, though it is widely considered that the majority of women affected by androgenic alopecia may not notice any hair loss until menopause.
 It could be the drop in oestrogen levels at menopause that leave women more susceptible to the effects of testosterone but some scientists have also noted up to 30 different hormones could play a part in female pattern hair loss (as opposed to just DHT).

 “The difference in figures is partly because women’s hormones are not as high as men’s,” says Leonora Doclis, senior trichologist at the Belgravia Centre.
 “But there was also an understanding that a woman would need to inherit the tendency from both sides of the family.”

-One study showed that in women with female pattern hair loss, the incidence of androgenetic alopecia in immediate male relatives more than 30 years-old was 54% and in female relatives older than 30 was 21%.
+One study showed that for women with female pattern hair loss, the incidence of androgenetic alopecia in immediate male relatives aged 30 years-old or over, was 54% and in female relatives older than 30, it was 21%.

 The difference in the appearance of hair loss due to androgenetic alopecia between men and women is evident but not easily explained.
 DHT is an androgen (male sex hormone) but is produced by both men and women.
 Perhaps the fact that generally men produce more testosterone than women could explain the earlier onset and more extreme symptoms.

 “This could be partly true but the specifics are unknown so experts have agreed to term them differently because, although they are both hereditary forms of hair loss, the patterns are so different,” Leonora notes.

 "Men will notice defined areas are affected - such as a receding hairline, the formation of a bald patch on the top of the scalp and gradual thinning on the crown that could eventually lead to baldness.
 Women instead notice a gradual thinning all over the top of the scalp and a wider gap where the hair parts, but very rarely experience baldness."